Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Introduction

-To remedy the inadequacy of self-supervised pre-training on neurophysiological signals, we propose neuro2vec for self-supervised neurophysiology representation learning.
-Motivated and inspired by the success of BERT, our approach applies the denoising auto-encoding idea to pre-training of neurophysiology data.
-In particular, our approach predicts the missing information from either the spatiotemporal domain or the Fourier domain given a masked neurophysiological time sequence.
-By imputation from frequency and phase, the pre-trained model yields a better understanding of the underlying neurophysiology activities.
-For instance, the frequency of the EEG signal is a strong indicator of brain activity, while the phase of the EMG signal reflects muscle fiber recruitment patterns.
-An illustration of the proposed self-supervised neurophysiological pre-training is given in Figire \ref{fig_intro}.
-Our approach is intuitively and practically straightforward.
-Compared to contrastive-based methods that strongly rely on carefully designed and tuned data augmentations, neuro2vec works reasonably well without any augmentations.
-In this way, we also avoid any potential corrupting of the original data induced by improper augmentations.
-In terms of network architecture, neuro2vec requires no siamese structure as adopted by most contrastive-based methodologies~\cite{chen2020simple, nips2020byol, caron2020unsupervised}.
+To address these challenges, we propose Neuro-BERT, a novel self-supervised framework tailored for neurological signals.
+Drawing inspiration from the success of BERT~\cite{devlin2018bert}, Neuro-BERT utilizes a unique approach by predicting the frequency and phase of masked neurological signal segments and reconstructing the original signal using the Fourier inversion theorem.
+This method allows the model to gain a deeper understanding of the underlying neurological activities.
+For example, the frequency of an EEG signal is a critical indicator of brain activity, while the phase of an EMG signal reflects patterns of muscle fiber recruitment.
+An illustration of the proposed self-supervised neurological pre-training is given in Fig. \ref{fig_intro}.
+Our approach is intuitive and practically straightforward.
+Compared to contrastive-based methods that strongly rely on carefully designed and tuned data augmentations, Neuro-BERT works reasonably well without any augmentations, thereby avoiding any potential corruption of the original data.
+Additionally, Neuro-BERT does not require the siamese network architecture commonly used in many contrastive-based methods~\cite{chen2020simple, nips2020byol, caron2020unsupervised}.
+This simplifies the model structure while maintaining robust performance, making it particularly suitable for practical applications in neurological research.

-In summary, our contributions are summarized as follows: \begin{itemize} \item We propose a transformer-based denoising auto-encoding pre-training method for self-supervised neurophysiological representation learning. \item We investigate missing information imputation in both spatiotemporal and Fourier domain.
-We show that by asking to predict the frequency and phase component of the signal, the pre-trained model better captures the underlying neurophysiological activities. \item Comprehensive experiments on both EEG and EMG benchmarks show that our proposed pre-training method achieves state-of-the-art performances. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We modify existing self-supervised pre-training approaches proposed for CV and NLP to accommodate neurological signals and establish them as strong baselines to alleviate reliance on massive data annotation. \item We further present Neuro-BERT, a novel self-supervised pre-training framework specifically designed for neurological signals. \item We propose a tailored pre-training task, FIP, which predicts the missing information via the Fourier inversion theorem.
+We demonstrate that models pre-trained with FIP better capture the underlying neurological activities than naive imputation in the spatiotemporal domain. \item Comprehensive experiments on both EEG and EMG benchmarks show that our proposed pre-training framework achieves new state-of-the-art performances. \end{itemize}